Digital Spaces

 The Digital Spaces App

-We conceived and built the Digital Spaces app to house and distribute the films — and with a larger purpose in mind.
-Our vision was for the app to serve as the foundation of a future immersive archive, allowing library communities to access locally-rooted VR content through headsets within their own spaces.
+We conceived and built the Digital Spaces app to house and distribute the films.
+Our vision is for the app to serve as the foundation of a future immersive archive, allowing library communities to access locally-rooted VR content through headsets within their own spaces.

 Interested in a Similar Project?